That dollar amount reflects a 22.2% increase since 2017 and a 21.9% gain from 2020 to 2021.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Hong Kong had highly positive net exports in the international trade of machinery including computers in 2021, particularly gold.
+Hong Kong had highly positive net exports in the international trade of machinery including computers in 2022.
 In turn, these cashflows indicate Hong Kong’s strong competitive advantages under the machinery including computers product category.

 Products Causing Greatest Trade Deficits for Hong Kong